blockcypher/blockcypher-python/README.md

 ['btc', 'btc-testnet', 'ltc', 'doge', 'uro', 'bcy']
 ```

 `btc` will always be assumed if nothing else is specified, but all methods support swapping in any of the previous `coin_symbol` entries.
+Just pass `coin_symbol='foo'` as a keyword argument to the function.

 For example, here's the latest Litecoin block height.
 ```